thebracket/ArdanRustService/manual/src/axum_tracing_tower.md

 2024-01-15T17:45:38.054783Z DEBUG request{method=GET uri=/ version=HTTP/1.1}: tower_http::trace::on_response: finished processing request latency=0 ms status=200
 ```

-> Note that you can add `TraceLayer` to indivual routers if you want to only log a specific portion of what's going on.
+> Note that you can add `TraceLayer` to individual routers if you want to only log a specific portion of what's going on.

-TODO: Spans